working-agile/price-calculator/README.md

 ### What is this branch for? ###

-* Show the inital state of the  `legacy` application testable.
+* Show the result of the refactoring towards the Single Responsibility Principle (see previous branch).

 ### What should you do here?

-* Refactor the code, applying clean coding principles.
+* Continue refactoring the code, applying clean coding principles.

 ### Branches